 Kabani & Company, Inc. was not hired on a contingent basis, nor will it receive a direct of indirect interest in the business of the issuer.
 Neither Kabani & Company, Inc. nor its principals are, or will be, a promoter, underwriter, voting trustee, director, officer or employee of NetSol.
+CMB Partnership was not hired on a contingent basis by CQ, nor will it receive a direct or indirect interest in the business of issuer.
+Neither CMB Partnership nor its principals are, or will be, a promoter, underwriter, voting trustee, director, officer or employee of NetSol.
 Malea Farsai, Esq. is an employee of NetSol.
 She has received, as part of her compensation with NetSol, options to purchase and grants of shares of common stock.
-As of June 4, 2004, Ms. Farsai is the holder of 55,120 shares of common stock of NetSol and options to purchase 29,000 shares of common stock at the exercise price of \$.75 per share.
+As of February 14, 2005, Ms. Farsai is the holder of 55,120 shares of common stock of NetSol and options to purchase 29,000 shares of common stock at the exercise price of \$.75 per share.
 These options expire on February 16, 2007.
-Ms. Farsai also holds options to purchase 10,000 shares at \$2.05 per share and 10,000 shares at \$4.00 per share, both expiring in February 2009.
-Ms. Farsai is not nor is it intended that she will be a promoter, underwriter, voting trustee, director or officer of NetSol.
+Ms. Farsai also holds options to purchase 10,000 shares at \$2.05 per share and 10,000 shares at an exercise price of \$4.00 per share, both expiring in February 2009.
+Ms. Farsai is not nor is it intended that she will be a promoter, underwriter, voting trustee, director or officer of

-DISCLOSURE OF COMMISSION POSITION OF INDEMNIFICATION FOR SECURITIES ACT LIABILITIES
+DISCLOSURE OF COMMISSION POSITION OF INDEMNIFICATION FOR SECURITIES ACTLIABILITIES